sidiousvic/sidious.pizza/about.md

 </div>

+You can say it's demented, jammed, thundering, cold, but you can't say it's boring.

-I may get sick of it all someday, but I will always call it home.
+I may get sick of it all someday... but I will always call it home.

 <a name="thanks-for-visiting"></a>